West Sussex Health And Social Care NHS Trust

 If you have been injured as a result of medical negligence at a hospital within the West Sussex Health and Social Care NHS Trust you may be entitled to financial compensation.
 To speak to an expert about your situation, call Quittance on 0800 612 7456.

-A 54 year old man was awarded £14,000 (£20, 706.02 RPI adjusted) in an out of court settlement for negligent treatment at a hospital within the West Sussex Health and Social Care NHS Trust, which led to an above the knee amputation.
+A 54-year-old man was awarded £14,000 (£20,706.02 RPI adjusted) in an out-of-court settlement following negligent treatment at a hospital within the West Sussex Health and Social Care NHS Trust, which resulted in an above-the-knee amputation.

-Four days after being discharged from the hospital the claimant had extreme pain in his left leg.
-An on-call doctor prescribed Oramorph, but it was not until 6 days later on 13 October 1997 that he was readmitted to hospital.
-An arteriogram was performed 2 days later.
-This revealed that the arteries were occluded and the claimant was immediately taken to theatre where his left leg was amputated above the knee.
+Four days after being discharged, the claimant experienced extreme pain in his left leg, and an on-call doctor prescribed Oramorph.
+However, it wasn't until six days later, on 13 October 1997, that he was readmitted.
+An arteriogram performed two days later revealed occluded arteries, and his left leg was amputated above the knee.

-The defendants admitted a breach of duty in failing to perform an arteriogram during the period between 13 and 15 October 1997, but they did not admit to the causation.
+The defendants admitted breaching their duty by failing to perform the arteriogram between 13 and 15 October 1997, but they did not admit to the causation.

-It was accepted by the claimant that his pre-existing condition would have led to him undergoing a below the knee amputation at some time in the future.
-His vascular surgeon estimated that this would have been in about 5 years' time.
-However the defendant's vascular surgeon contended that the operation would have been necessary within a few months.
+It was agreed by the claimant that his pre-existing condition would have led to a below-the-knee amputation within five years.
+However, the defendants' vascular surgeon argued that the procedure would have been necessary within a few months.

 Compensation Settlement